Perfect Italian Ricotta Cookies with a twist of lemon! Learn how to make Lemon Ricotta Cookies with a pillowy soft texture and a citrus icing on top.

 Lemons are easiest to juice when at room temperature.
 If you keep your lemons in the fridge, microwave them for 10 to 15 seconds before juicing.
 This softens them up and helps you get as much juice as possible out of each one.

-If you’re juicing he lemons by hand, it’s common for seeds to get squeezed out along with the juice.
+If you juice the lemons by hand, you often squeeze out the seeds along with the juice.
 The easiest way to prevent this is by using a simple citrus reamer or a fork.

 Cut the lemon in half and place the fork or reamer in the center, while holding over a bowl.
 Twist the lemon while pressing down on the center.